cschu/workflows-nextflow/episodes/07-workflow.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

 - A Nextflow workflow is defined by invoking `processes` inside the `workflow` scope.
-- A process is invoked like a function inside the `workflow` scope passing any required input parameters as arguments. e.g. `FASTQC(reads_ch)`.
+- A process is invoked like a function inside the `workflow` scope passing any required input parameters as arguments. e.g. `calculate_statistic(calculations_ch)`.
 - Process outputs can be accessed using the `out` attribute for the respective `process` object or assigning the output to a Nextflow variable.
 - Multiple outputs from a single process can be accessed using the list syntax `[]` and it's index or by referencing the a named process output .